mongodb/docs/source/includes/fact-azure-kms-prereqs.rst

   non-expired application :guilabel:`Password` for an Azure Application associated to the Active Directory tenant.

-- Have the :guilabel:`Resource Group` name for an Azure Resource Group in which the Azure Application has the :guilabel:` Azure Key Vault Reader (Preview)` role.
+- Have the :guilabel:`Resource Group` name of an :guilabel:`Azure Resource Group` containing the Key Vault.

+- Have an :guilabel:`Active Directory Application` with the role of :guilabel:`Azure key Vault Reader (Preview)` assigned to it.

 - Have the :guilabel:`Subscription ID` and :guilabel:`Key Vault Name`
   of an Azure Key Vault.
 Ensure the Key Vault resource group